 Customizing Pragma Engine #

 Plugins and extension data are the backbone of Pragma Engine customization.
-They allow users to implement rich features with custom data and logic within the full fledged capabilities of the engine.
+They allow you to implement rich features with custom data and logic with capabilities of the engine.

 Extension data is closely tied to plugins and provide a standard way for users to define custom structured data within the engine.